Categories:

 Arguments

-Either the ID for a query you executed (within the last 24 hours in any session) or the LAST_QUERY_ID function, which returns the ID for a query within your current session.
+A specification of a query that you ran within the last 24 hours in any session, an integer index of a query in the current session, or the LAST_QUERY_ID function, which returns the ID of a query within your current session.

-• If the original query is executed manually, only the user who runs the original query can use the RESULT_SCAN function to process the output of the query.
-Even a user with the ACCOUNTADMIN privilege cannot access the results of another user’s query by calling RESULT_SCAN.
+• If the original query was run manually, only the user who ran the original query can use the RESULT_SCAN function to process the output of the query.
+Even a user with the ACCOUNTADMIN privilege can’t access the results of another user’s query by calling RESULT_SCAN.

-• If the original query is executed via a task, the role that owns the task, instead of a specific user, triggers and runs the query.
+• If the original query was run by using a task, the role that owns the task, instead of a specific user, triggered and ran the query.
 If a user or a task is operating with the same role, they can use RESULT_SCAN to access the query results.

 • Snowflake stores all query results for 24 hours.
-This function only returns results for queries executed within this time period.
+This function only returns results for queries that were run within this time period.

-• Result sets do not have any metadata associated with them, so processing large results might be slower than if you were querying an actual table.
+• Result sets don’t have any metadata associated with them, so processing large results might be slower than if you were querying an actual table.

-• The query containing the RESULT_SCAN can include clauses, such as filters and ORDER BY clauses, that were not in the original query.
-This allows you to narrow down or modify the result set.
+• The query containing the RESULT_SCAN can include clauses, such as filters and ORDER BY clauses, that weren’t in the original query.
+You can use these clauses to narrow down or modify the result set.

-• A RESULT_SCAN is not guaranteed to return rows in the same order as the original query returned the rows.
+• A RESULT_SCAN isn’t guaranteed to return rows in the same order as the original query returned the rows.
 You can include an ORDER BY clause with the RESULT_SCAN query to specify a specific order.

 • To retrieve the ID for a specific query, use any of the following methods:

-In either of the following locations, click the provided link to display/copy the ID:
+In either of the following locations, click the provided link to display or copy the ID:

-• In Worksheets Worksheet tab, after executing a query, the results includes a link for the ID.
+• In Worksheets under Projects, after running a query, the Query Details include a link for the ID.

-• In History History tab, each query includes the ID as a link.
+• In Query History under Monitoring, each query includes the ID as a link.

 SQL:

-• If RESULT_SCAN processes query output that contained duplicate column names (for example, a query that JOINed two tables that have overlapping column names), then RESULT_SCAN references the duplicate columns with modified names, appending “_1”, “_2”, etc. to the original name.
-For an example, see the Examples section below.
+• If RESULT_SCAN processes query output that contained duplicate column names (for example, a query that joined two tables that have overlapping column names), then RESULT_SCAN references the duplicate columns with modified names, appending _1, _2, and so on to the original name.
+For an example, see the following Examples section.

-• Timestamps in Parquet files queried using the vectorized scanner sometimes display the time in a different time zone.
+• Timestamps in Parquet files that are queried by using the vectorized scanner sometimes display the time in a different time zone.
 Use the CONVERT_TIMEZONE function to convert to a standard time zone for all timestamp data.

 When RESULT_SCAN returns the results of the previous statement, RESULT_SCAN preserves the collation specification(s) of the values that it returns.